arkency/posts/posts/2018-02-21-how-algolia-built-their-frontend-search-widgets-with-react-dot-js-by-following-redux-principles.md

 ---
-title: "How Algolia built their frontend search widgets with React.js by following redux principles"
 created_at: 2018-02-21 17:00:00 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'search', 'algolia', 'rails', 'react' ]
 newsletter: arkency_form
 ---

+# How Algolia built their frontend search widgets with React.js by following redux principles

 When Algolia built their first version of Frontend Search Component called Instantsearch.js I was not particularly fond of this solution.